Gluten-Free Financiers Recipe

 - Vanilla extract: add flavor.

-How to make Gluten-Free Financiers
+How to make GF Classic Financiers

-Melt butter in a small saucepan over medium heat.
-Continue cooking until butter is boiling and turns golden brown and smells nutty, for about 8 minutes.
+Melt the butter in a small saucepan over medium heat.
+Continue cooking until the butter is boiling and turns golden brown and smells nutty, for about 8 minutes.
 Pour into a bowl and let cool.

-In a medium bowl whisk the brown sugar with the almond flour and salt.
+In a medium bowl, whisk the brown sugar with the almond flour and salt.

 Let cool before removing and sprinkle with powdered sugar (optional).